Rita Moreno: 1970–1999: Established actress

 In the 1980s, Moreno starred as Lucille in Richard Benner's comedy-drama film Happy Birthday, Gemini alongside Madeline Kahn.
 She was in Alan Alda's The Four Seasons (1981) which was a financial and critical hit and starred Alda, Carol Burnett, Len Cariou, Sandy Dennis, and Jack Weston.
 She was a regular on the three-season network run of 9 to 5, a sitcom based on the film hit, during the early 1980s.
 Rita Moreno has made numerous guest appearances on television series in the 1980s, including The Love Boat, The Cosby Show, The Golden Girls, and Miami Vice.
+For her performance in Two Ladies of Broadway (1992), Moreno drew inspiration from the "Spanglish" spoken by her mother, who visited the show in person.

 In 1993, Moreno was invited to perform at President Bill Clinton's inauguration and later that month was asked to perform at the White House.
 During the mid-1990s, Moreno provided the voice of Carmen Sandiego on Fox's animated series Where on Earth Is Carmen Sandiego?
 In the franchise's 2019 animated series, Moreno voices the character Cookie Booker.
 In the late 1990s, Moreno played Sister Pete, a nun trained as a psychologist in the popular HBO series Oz, for which she won several ALMA Awards.
 She made a guest appearance on The Nanny as Coach Stone, Maggie's tyrannical gym teacher, whom Fran Fine also remembered from her school as Ms. Wickavich.